Takahashi-Riki/simple_tabler/README.md

 ## Usage

-First of all, you should read the module Simple Tabler.
+First of all, you should import the module Simple Tabler.

 ```.rb
 require "simple_tabler"